 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 Wisconsin’s Penokee Mountains may be a shadow of their former selves-they once rivaled the present-day Alps-but these rugged hills within sight of Lake Superior still manage to inspire awe.
-Clad in timber, furrowed by whitewater rivers, and sprawling across 100 square miles of public forest, the Penokees may be the state’s best-kept secret.
+Clad in timber, furrowed by whitewater rivers, and sprawling across 100 square miles of public forest, the Penokees might be the best-kept secret in the Wisconsin mountains.

-My favorite spot is east of Wren Falls on a section of the North Country Trail near Upson Lake.
+My favorite spot in the Wisconsin mountains is east of Wren Falls on a section of the North Country Trail near Upson Lake.
 As in much of the Penokees, wildlife is abundant here, the views stretch across unbroken timber, and silence presses in from every side.
 In spring, this area gleams white with snowy trillium, making it an unforgettable sight.

 DRIVE TIME: The Penokee Mountains are 400 miles (8 hours) north of Chicago and 250 miles (5 hours) east of Minneapolis.